Failure is only a temporary change in direction to set you straight for your next success. – Denis Waitley

-It’s important to understand that failure of some sort is unavoidable and inevitable — it’s simply a part of life.
-This is especially true while you are in the process of doing something new, learning something new, taking risks or stepping outside your comfort zone and onto the path of uncertainty.
+Let’s just make it very clear that failure is an unavoidable and inevitable part of life.
+Whenever you are doing something new, learning something new, taking risks or stepping outside your comfort zone, you are risking failure.

 You are experiencing temporary failure in life because of one or more of the following reasons: